 Professor Camerlenghi's interests include early Christian and medieval architecture with a particular focus on the city of Rome; the diffusion and cultural significance of domes in the area around the medieval Mediterranean; the interplay between nature and architecture; the history of gastronomy.

-Professor Camerlenghi will also teach seminars and topic courses on medieval architecture around the Mediterranean and the department's foreign study program in Rome.
+Professor Camerlenghi also teaches seminars and topic courses on medieval architecture around the Mediterranean and the department's foreign study program in Rome.

 St. Paul’s Outside the Walls: A Roman Basilica, from Antiquity to the Modern Era, Cambridge University Press, 2018.

 “Just How Long are the Lives of Medieval Buildings?
 Framing Spatio-temporalities in the Study of the Built World” in The Long Lives of Medieval Art and Architecture, ed.
-Jennifer Feltman and Sarah Thompson (Routledge Press), forthcoming spring 2019.
+Jennifer Feltman and Sarah Thompson (New York: Routledge Press, 2019), 17-30.

-“Learning from Rome: Making Sense of Complex Builtscapes in the Digital Age,” Journal of the Society of Architectural Historians, vol. 77 (2018): 256-66.
+“Learning from Rome: Making Sense of Complex Builtscapes in the Digital Age,” Journal of the Society of Architectural Historians 77 (2018): 256-66.
 Co-authored with Georg Schelbert.

 Mapping Medieval Rome - A Collaborative Digital Mapping Project